Everyone is aware of dry fruits’ benefits for health, however,…

 This fermented food is mainly consumed during the winter season.
 It is protein-rich, gives energy, and strengthens the body’s immune system.

 This food is traditionally from Nepal.
 Gundruk is commonly consumed in the North-Eastern states like Uttarakhand, Assam, and Meghalaya.
-It is made from fermenting leafy veggies such as cauliflower, mustard leaves, green vegetables, and radish leaves.
+It is made from fermenting leafy veggies such as cauliflower, mustard leaves, vegetable protein rich food, and radish leaves.
 Farmers allow the green leaves to wilt for a day or two and then pound them with a little water.
 After this, they squeeze these leaves and finally pack them away in tight-lidded jars for a few days to ferment.
 When it is perfectly fermented then the leaves are taken out and dried in the sun.
 This process makes these leaves rich in microorganisms, potassium, calcium, and sodium.

 Nutritional of Gundruk: